 The operational overhead of such a solution is considered high, as the operator would have to constantly adapt these access-lists to accommodate inter-domain routing changes.
 Moreover, this technique lets packets destined to a valid prefix be dropped while they are sent from a neighboring AS that may not know about the policy conflict, and hence had no means to avoid the creation of unexpected traffic flows.
-For this reason, this technique can be considered harmful and is thus not recommended for implementation.
+For this reason, this technique can be considered harmful.